drorcohengithub/PhiSpectralDecomposition/README.md

-# spectral-phi
+# Spectral decomposition of integrated information

 Computes the spectral decomposition of integrated information as described in our upcoming paper

-Also includes code for simulations
+Includes code for running the simulations

 Requires the Multivariate Granger Causality Toolbox (https://users.sussex.ac.uk/~lionelb/MVGC/html/mvgchelp.html)